-You probably can’t start contributing to a Traditional IRA from the UK if you didn’t open it before leaving the US, at least not if you want any UK protection (not just deduction, but also tax deferral), based on the US/UK tax treaty.
+You probably can’t start contributing to a Traditional IRA from the UK if you didn’t open it before leaving the US, at least not if you want to deduct the contributions on UK taxes based on the US/UK tax treaty (some people also think the tax deferral advantage in the UK also depends on having the IRA open before moving, but I think that’s an overly restrictive definition – more details in my Roth IRA post at the bottom).
 Definitely worth some professional advice if you want to try this – it’s not 100% certain, but I tend to agree with this interpretation.

 This is almost as good as a Roth IRA for any of your weird, super high risk/high return investments.
 You’ll eventually pay taxes on your 1000x returns when you withdraw, but it’s deferred until then.

 Entirely dependent on what you invest in.
 Capital at risk, no guarantees.